MicrosoftDocs/winrt-api/windows.gaming.input/flightstickbuttons.md

 ## -description

-Specifies the button type for a flight stick.
+Specifies the type of flight stick button.

 ## -enum-fields